Search icon CANCEL

 Getting ready

-Before you dive into component parameterization, do the following:
+Before diving into the auto-complete implementation, do the following:

 • Create a Recipe03 directory – this will be your working directory